poladbachs/SimUrbs/README.md

 ![simurbs_minimap_compressed](https://github.com/user-attachments/assets/0ce051ef-3599-4294-96d0-8a3c46bf3eef)

-- **Simulation Comparison Mode**
+- **Simulation Comparison Mode and Modal Windows**

 The **Simulation Comparison Mode** allows users to compare the current simulation with a selected previous version.
-Users can easily track changes in key parameters like population, transportation costs, and income, with differences highlighted in green (improvements) or red (declines) over time.
+Users can track changes in parameters like population, transportation costs, and income, with improvements highlighted in green and declines in red. **Modal windows** are used to edit parameters of the simulation and view comparisons without leaving the main interface, ensuring an intuitive user experience.

 ![simurbs_compare_compressed](https://github.com/user-attachments/assets/ea1b46a5-7be6-4f9c-a21d-9a0e79f03078)